-After a bar has been created by whatever means, ongoing stage fluctuations will decrease the bar area that could flows under Q1.5 (ft)
+After a bar has been created by whatever means, ongoing stage fluctuations will decrease the bar area that could potentially be used by terns and plovers.
+Erosion will be less with a balanced sediment budget.
+Rate, magnitude, and frequency of stage fluctuation needs to be considered